palaeoware/repoconventions/README.md

 ### Code page maximum width

-Code eith long functions delcarations should be broken on to multiple lines if it is hard to read on screen.
+Code with long functions declarations should be broken on to multiple lines if it is hard to read on screen.
 We recommend a standard character width of 200.
 However, if breaking the code on to multiple lines makes the code less readable this rule should be ignored.

 ### Commenting style